YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    yottadbuser@paris:~/jnlex$

-After the backup is completed, you can terminate the application processes updating the database; they have done their part fo the exercise.
+After the backup is completed, you can terminate the application processes updating the database; they have done their part for the exercise.

 .. code-block:: bash